Thursday, September 19, 2024

 Law of non-contradiction:

-Nothing can both have and lack a property at the same time.
+Nothing can have and lack property at the same time.

 Conceivability:

-1. If p is conceivable, it means it is imaginable (imagination is a mental faculty linked to rationality).
+1. If p is conceivable, it is imaginable (imagination is a mental faculty linked to rationality).
 An example of that is mind experiments in physics and math.

-2. The first step in the evidence that p is possible is to conceive it.
+Is Superman logically possible?
+The first step in the evidence that p is possible is to be able to conceive it.
 Just that.

-we say p is imaginable when its details can be filled and its implication drawn without it being contradictory, i.e.,
+We say p is conceivable if its implication can be drawn without it being contradictory, i.e.,

-Clearly, not everything that is conceivable is possible, e.g. Superman, dragons, gremlins, and succubi are all conceivable but not possible (they violate laws of nature).
+Now, Clearly, not everything that is conceivable is possible.
+For example, Superman, dragons, gremlins, and succubi are all conceivable but not possible.

 finally,